 Nike Junior Golf Camp, University of Idaho and WSU

 Enjoy top-notch instruction from Washington State University and University of Idaho golf coaches.
-2017 marks our eighth consecutive summer of golf camp in Idaho and we look forward to another great year!
+We look forward to another great year of summer camp!

 Washington State University sits just eight miles from the University of Idaho in a region commonly referred to as Palouse.
 Both institutions boast their own 18-hole golf course and have fantastic golf coaches at the helm.
 Campers of all abilities will receive daily instruction and course play under the direction of Directors, Lisa Johnson and Kelli Kamimura.
 With the right mix of golf and fun off-the-course activities, this camp will prove to be a valuable learning experience and a great way to enjoy your summer.

 Day Camp Option: The Day Camp program runs from 9:00am - 4:00pm Monday - Wednesday.
 On Thursday, day campers will participate from 9:00am - 1:00pm.On Sunday, day campers will participate from 2:00 - 5:00pm.